KostarevVI/DB-course-2020-online-rpg/README.md

-# Videogame Streaming Service Database
+# Database for multiplayer game

 Database of the multiplayer game cotains various information about persons, enemies, items, users and game logic.